top of page

 The Truth Quest as Personal and Social Transformation

-Each practice is energized and guided by the reality of human beings emerging from the living Earth.
-The world of nature is experienced as the Source of everything---supremely valuable, exquisitely beautiful, profoundly mysterious—‘sacred.’
+The four practices of the quest are energized and guided by the reality of human beings emerging from the living Earth.
+The world of nature is experienced as the closest face of the Source ---supremely valuable, exquisitely beautiful, profoundly mysterious—‘sacred.’
 Wilderness is our temple.
-Re-wilding of self and the world becomes a holy mission and the foundation for the practices of truth-seeking.
+Re-wilding of self and the world becomes a high ethical calling and the foundation for the practices of truth-seeking.

-No previous cosmology has made the method of its own construction so clear and so accessible.
-No previous cosmology has explicitly offered the practices of its own truth-grounding as the beating heart of a more life-enhancing politics.
-Putting it simply, a critical mass of human beings, living by these practices could rapidly catalyze an evolutionary leap-in-being for the entire Earth community.
+No previous cosmology has explicitly offered the practices of its own truth-grounding as the heart of a more life-enhancing politics.
+A critical mass of human beings, making this leap in conscious self-reflection, and living by these practices, could accelerate an evolutionary advance into an Ecozoic Era where humanity and the Earth flourish in a mutually enhancing relationship.

 Policosmology mandala